How long has this been goin’ on? asked Ace in 2975. Flippin’ ages, comes the answer in a warble.

 All at once, ‘home schooling’ was one of many phrases on people’s lips.
 ‘Oh shit,’ and ‘daunted’. among others.

 However, a millionteen weeks later and we’re (sort of) getting into the education groove, by which I mean there are fewer tears and less slamming of doors.
 In short, we’re just getting on with it the best we can.
+We even take our exams online.
+Some schools are already using an online exam monitoring software for a well-organized facilitation and execution of exams.

 Every day’s a school day, as they say.
 So here’s what I’ve learned since the last day the school bus trundled past: